FXAIX vs. QQQ – Key Differences Explained

 QQQ generally has a lower dividend yield than FXAIX since it contains more growth-oriented companies than stable dividend payers.
 FXAIX contains growth companies as well, but since it has 5x the amount as QQQ, it contains more dividend payers.

-The dividend yield of FXAIX is 1.69%, while the dividend yield of QQQ is 0.62%.
+The dividend yield of FXAIX is around 1.69%, while the dividend yield of QQQ is 0.62%.

 FXAIX vs. QQQ Expense Ratios

-FXAIX has an expense ratio of 0.015%, while QQQ has an expense ratio of 0.20%.
+FXAIX has a much lower expense ratio of 0.015%, while QQQ has an expense ratio of 0.20%.
+Therefore, from a fees perspective FXAIX is the winner.

 FXAIX vs. QQQ Holdings